 Add-MailboxPermission -Identity "Name_of_Shared_Mailbox" -User Office365_User_Email_Address -AccessRights FullAccess

 Add-RecipientPermission -Identity "Shared_Mailbox_Name" -Trustee Office 365_User_Email_Address -AccessRights SendAs

-When we talk about how to move Office 365 shared mailbox data to another account, then two scenarios come into existences.
-The first instance is when the shared mailbox data migrates into same tenant.
-And, the second case is when administrator needs to move the mailbox to different Office 365 tenant.
+When we talk about how to move Office 365 shared mailbox data to another account, then two scenarios come into existence.
+The first instance is when the shared mailbox data migrates into the same tenant.
+And, the second case is when an administrator needs to move the mailbox to a different Office 365 tenant.

-It is suggested to use the first two methods for the same because PowerShell method is little bit complex.
-Along with this, we also illustrated how to migrate Office 365 shared mailboxes to user mailbox.
+It is suggested to use the first two methods for the same because the PowerShell method is a little bit complex.
+Along with this, we also illustrated how to migrate Office 365 shared mailboxes to the user mailbox.